Steps to Hiring your First Employee in Maine

 Step 4 – New Hire Reporting

-Employers are required to report newly hired employees and re-hired employees with the Maine Department of Health & Human Services within 7 days of their hire or rehire date.
+Employers are required to report newly hired employees and re-hired employees with the Maine Department of Health & Human Services within 7 days of the date of hire or rehire.

 Step 5 – Payroll Taxes